ARTICLE CATEGORIES

 My Homemade Gluten-Free Lasagna is one of my most requested recipes.
 One common misconception about healthy living is that you have to give up all your favorite foods.
 That couldn't be further from the truth!
 I love serving this lasagna during any holiday or family get-together; it's also a popular option when I bring a meal to a new Mom.

 Gluten-free Italian food is easy to make, and it tastes delicious.
 This recipe contains my top-secret spaghetti sauce full of tasty herbs and essential oils.
-It’s free from gluten, sugar, and dairy.
-If you’re short on time, try my crockpot variation!
+It's free from gluten and dairy and made without added sugar.
+If you're short on time, try my crockpot variation!

 4 Healthy Pasta Options